JorjaFox/website/content/posts/library/news/2007/ny-daily-news-4.md

 "CSI," which debuted in 2000, has been the most-watched scripted show on TV for the past five years, and its audience isn't going anywhere.

-"&#8216;CSI' has built its success over the years by being more story-driven than star-driven," Vincent Fitzgerald, who heads the communications department at the College of Mount Saint Vincent in Riverdale, told the Daily News.
+"'CSI' has built its success over the years by being more story-driven than star-driven," Vincent Fitzgerald, who heads the communications department at the College of Mount Saint Vincent in Riverdale, told the Daily News.
 "Because of that, the show should be able to withstand the loss of one character without suffering in the ratings."

 Fox had a history of butting heads with CBS brass over contract negotiations and was fired in 2004 before coming to an agreement with the network.